 Infection with both viruses can be prevented with the measles mumps and rubella (MMR) vaccination.

 Rubella is very dangerous during pregnancy, especially if infection occurs during the first 12 weeks, which is the first trimester.
-At this stage, there is a 90 percent chance of passing the virus on to the fetus.
+At this stage, there is a

-While infection is rare in the U.S., the risk increases with international travel.
+While infection is rare in the U.S.,

 It is important to be vaccinated against rubella before becoming pregnant.